MintJoomla/MintJoomla.github.io/en/emerald/_posts/2013-01-01-migration.md

 Either you update from Joomla 1.5 or Joomla 2.5 the process is the same.
 Read [Joomla wiki](http://docs.joomla.org/How_do_I_upgrade_from_Joomla!_1.5_to_3.x%3F) for more details.

-1. Unpublished and uninsltall all Emerald 8 plugins.
+1. Unpublished and uninsltall all Emerald 8/Mighty Membership plugins.
 2. If you update from Joomla 2.5 with Emerald 8 Delete `com_emerald` folders in `components` and `administrator/components` folders.
 3. Update Joomla keeping all users in DB

-If you updated Joomla then `_jcs_*` should be already in the DB.
+If you updated Joomla then `_jcs_*` tables should be already in the DB.
 Just make sure those tables are there.

 ### Step 2a (install new Joomla 3)